italicize/quick-internet-radio/README.md

 *Note.* The output parameter came from this gist, [Playback on USB audio device . . . with Omxplayer](https://gist.github.com/thijstriemstra/c792e47edc21d9344384ff698d6fc284/).

-## Download and edit the Python script
+## Save and edit the Python script

 The Python script is ready to download and play ThistleRadio on a Raspberry Pi Zero W. Change it to play another stream.

-1. Open the Text Editor.
+1. Open Text Editor or Thonny.
 1. Save the file as **/home/pi/stream.py**. \
    Use the file name in the autostart command, if you used a file name other than stream.py in the autostart command.
 1. Copy and paste the code for [stream.py](https://github.com/italicize/quick-internet-radio/blob/main/stream.py).